Alwinator/aw-watcher-utilization/README.md

 </pre>
 </details>

-On supported devices you also see the fans and the battery.
+On supported devices you also see fans and the battery.

 ## Install
 1. Download the latest release [here](https://github.com/Alwinator/aw-watcher-utilization/releases)
+2. Unzip as aw-watcher-utilization folder
-2. Unzip and move the aq-watcher-utilization folder to your activity watch directory
+3. Move the folder to your activity watch directory
-3. Go to the [config directory](https://docs.activitywatch.net/en/latest/directories.html#config).
+4. Go to the [config directory](https://docs.activitywatch.net/en/latest/directories.html#config).
 In the aw-qt directory you should find an aw-qt.toml file.
 Add the aw-table-utilization to autostart_modules to enable auto-start.
 It should look like this:

 ```